albar965/littlenavmap-manual/src/en/USERPOINT.rst

 If checked, the field to the left is unlocked and any text entered will be assigned to the respective field in all selected userpoints.
-Unchecked fields will not be altered for any of the userpoints.
+Deselected fields will not be altered for any of the userpoints.

 In combination with the search function, this allows for bulk changes like fixing an invalid region and simultaneously changing the